 Fees vary for each course.
 Please see Tuition Fees & Scholarships for full details.

 We require a £2000 deposit to secure your place during the summer before enrolment.
 The remaining fee is due in two instalments each year: 50% in September and 50% in January.

 Students that pay in full before 31st August of each year will receive a 2% discount.

 Can I work whilst studying?

-If you have entered the UK on a Student Visitor Visa you are not permitted to work.
+If you are in the UK on a Student Visa, you are permitted to work for:

 Further Education level students - Maximum 10 hours per week